SainsburyWellcomeCentre/WAZP/README.md

 ## Overview

 WAZP is a dashboard built with [Dash-Plotly](https://dash.plotly.com/) for analysing animal tracking data.
-It is designed to work with pose estimation output from [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
+It can display pose estimation output from [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).

 The package is currently in early development 🏗️ and is not yet ready for use.
 Stay tuned ⌛